DanielMiller47427518/PatternAnalysis-2025/recognition/Improved_2DUNet_s4742751/README.md

 Daniel Miller (s4742751)

 ## Task Overview
-The task is to perform segmentation on the HipMRI data found here.
+The task (task 3) is to perform segmentation on the HipMRI data found here.
 The goal is to obtain an average dice score for the Prostate label of at least 0.75 on the test set.
 The model architecture chosen is based on the Improved UNet architecture by Isensee et al. (2018).
 This model was chosen as a similar problem involving segmentation on brain MRI scans was performed with this architecture, to a high degree of success (mean Dice score of 0.858)